Everyday Piemonte

 Piero Busso Langhe Nebbiolo 2021

 The Langhe Nebbiolo is crafted from a selection of 10- to 15-year-old vines in the Neive crus of Balluri, Albesani and Gallina.
-The wine fermented in stainless steel and then aged in oak botti for 12 months before being bottled unfiltered.
+The wine was fermented in stainless steel and then aged in oak botti for 12 months before being bottled unfiltered.

 This is just a gorgeous, old-school rendition of Nebbiolo.
 Pale coloured, medium-bodied, and loaded with red and blue fruits, hints of rosewater, red meat and leather, as well as plenty of powdery tannins.
 A Nebbiolo to open when you’re in the mood for a Pinot-weighted wine.
 Gorgeous.